IAliceBobI/sy-tomato-plugin/README.md

   * a2
     * a3

-Previously, it was cumbersome to create a card for the entire list as you had to select the entire list.
-If you could create a card by simply clicking anywhere in the list, it would be more convenient.
-Thus, the feature of "Quick Card Creation for Lists" was developed.
+Previously, if you wanted to make a card for the entire list, it was cumbersome as you needed to select the entire list.
+If you only need the cursor to be at any position within the list to make a card, it would be more convenient.
+Thus, the "List Quick Card Creation" feature was introduced.

 > The plugin can only identify which content block to process when clicked with a mouse.
 It cannot detect cursor movement using the keyboard.